General Honoré Charles Michel Joseph ReilleAide-de-camp to Marshal Masséna and Napoleon who became a corps commander

 Arc de Triomphe: REILLE on the west pillar

-In January of 1799, Reille was promoted to chef de brigade.
-Shortly afterwards, he became chief of staff to General Masséna in the Army of the Switzerland and supervised the crossings of the Rhine.
-Distinguishing himself at the Battle of Zurich, he was later ordered to supervise the positions of the Army of the Alps.
-In April of the next year, First Consul Bonaparte ordered Reille to deliver orders to the besieged Masséna in Genoa.
-Despite the tight blockade, Reille managed to mislead the English patrols and enter Genoa by boat despite coming under heavy fire.
+In January of 1799 Reille was promoted to chef de brigade.
+Shortly afterwards he became chief of staff to General Masséna in the Army of Switzerland and he supervised the crossings of the Rhine.
+Distinguishing himself at the Battle of Zürich , he was later ordered to supervise the positions of the Army of the Alps.
+In April of the next year, First Consul Bonaparte ordered Reille to deliver orders to the besieged Masséna in Genoa .
+Despite the tight blockade, Reille managed to mislead the British patrols and enter Genoa by boat despite coming under heavy fire.
 Assisting with the defense of Genoa, he also commanded the center column under Miollis in the action of Monte-Faccio.

-Returning to France in August, Reille was employed in the camp of Amiens in October, then took up a position with the Corps of Observation of the South under Murat.
-In May of 1802 he served in the Cisalpine Republic, and then for a brief time he served as chief of staff to Gouvion St. Cyr in the Corps of Observation of Naples.
-August of 1803 brought a promotion to général de brigade, and then in December he was transferred to the general staff of the camps forming along the coast of France.
-Fulfilling administrative posts, Reille was ordered to research and analyze the military preparations of Austria, and later to reorganize the troops returning from the expedition to Saint-Domingue.
+Returning to France in August, Reille was employed in the camp of Amiens in October and then he took up a position with the Corps of Observation of the South under Murat.
+In May of 1802 he served in the Cisalpine Republic and then for a brief time he served as chief of staff to Gouvion St. Cyr in the Corps of Observation of Naples.
+August of 1803 brought a promotion to général de brigade and then in December he was transferred to the general staff of the camps forming along the coast of France.
+Fulfilling administrative posts, Reille was ordered to research and analyze the military preparations of Austria, and later he reorganized the troops returning from the expedition to Saint-Domingue.
 In November of 1804 he was given a command under Lauriston of the troops setting sail with Villeneuve's fleet.
-In this capacity, Reille assisted during the fighting at Cape Finistère, but returned to the army before the Battle of Trafalgar.
+In this capacity, Reille assisted during the fighting at Cape Finistère, but he returned to the army before the Battle of Trafalgar.

-With the restoration of the Bourbons, Reille fared fairly well in comparison to some of his colleagues, but he did not hesitate to rejoin Napoleon upon his return in 1815.
-Napoleon gave him the Grand Cross of the Legion of Honor and named him a Peer of France.
-Given command of II Corps, Reille and his men repulsed the Prussians at Marchiennes.
-After fighting under Ney at Quatre-Bras, he took part in the fighting at Waterloo, and after the loss of the battle he withdrew with the rear of the army to the Loire.
+With the restoration of the Bourbons, Reille was made a Knight of Saint Louis and he received the Grand Cross of the Legion of Honor.
+In September of 1814 he married his old commander Masséna's daughter, Victoire Thècle.
+Reille rallied to Napoleon upon Napoleon's return to France in 1815 and Napoleon named him a Peer of France.
+Given command of II Corps for the campaign in Belgium in June, Reille and his men repulsed the Prussians at Marchiennes.
+After fighting under Ney at Quatre-Bras, he took part in the Battle of Waterloo.
+After the loss of the battle he withdrew with the rear of the army to the Loire.
 After Napoleon's second abdication, he was put on non-activity by the Bourbons.
-In 1819 he resumed a career and served France in various positions, eventually being appointed a Marshal of France in 1847.
+In 1819 Reille resumed his military career and again became a Peer of France.
+He served France in various positions, eventually being appointed a Marshal of France in 1847 and a senator in 1852.

 - Haythornthwaite, Philip J. Who Was Who in the Napoleonic Wars.
 London: Arms & Armour, 1998.